sapporo-wes/sapporo-service/README.md

   - Set the URL PREFIX.
     - If `--url-prefix /foo/bar` is set, `GET /service-info` becomes `GET /foo/bar/service-info`.

 The contents of the response of `GET /service-info` are managed in [`service-info.json`](https://github.com/sapporo-wes/sapporo-service/blob/main/sapporo/service-info.json).
-The default location of `service-info.json` is under the application directory of sapporo-service.
+The default location of `service-info.json` is under the application directory of the sapporo-service.
 You can override by using the startup argument `--service-info` or the environment variable `SAPPORO_SERVICE_INFO`.

 ## Generate download link

-sapporo-service provides the file and directory under run_dir as download link.
+The sapporo-service provides the file and directory under run_dir as a download link.

-For details, please check `/runs/{ run_id}/data/path-to-file-or-dir` in [SwaggerUI - sapporo WES](https://suecharo.github.io/sapporo-swagger-ui/dist/) for more information.
+For more information, see [SwaggerUI - sapporo-wes - GetData](https://app.swaggerhub.com/apis/suecharo/sapporo-wes/sapporo-wes-1.0.1-oas3#/default/GetData).

+## Parse workflow

+The sapporo-service provides the feature to check the workflow document's type, version, and inputs.

+For more information, see [SwaggerUI - sapporo-wes - GetData](https://app.swaggerhub.com/apis/suecharo/sapporo-wes/sapporo-wes-1.0.1-oas3#/default/GetData).

 ## Development